MicrosoftDocs/win32/desktop-src/DevIO/monitoring-communications-events.md

 ---
-Description: The following example code opens the serial port for overlapped I/O, creates an event mask to monitor CTS and DSR signals, and then waits for an event to occur. ms.assetid: 23ebcb04-1571-4e93-a549-46ad6b9d4272
+description: The following example code opens the serial port for overlapped I/O, creates an event mask to monitor CTS and DSR signals, and then waits for an event to occur. ms.assetid: 23ebcb04-1571-4e93-a549-46ad6b9d4272
 title: Monitoring Communications Events ms.topic: article